Daytona Beach Trespass Lawyer

 Trespass is not an accidental crime.
 In order for someone to be convicted of trespass, the state must prove that the person willfully entered or remained in any structure (any type of building with a roof over it) or conveyance (any motor vehicle, ship, trailer, aircraft, etc.).
 Similarly, a person can trespass by willfully remaining on other property that is not a structure or conveyance, such as a fenced piece of land.
 Notice that for both forms of trespass, the state must prove that the action was done willfully.

 Willfully means “intentionally, knowingly, and purposely” [Florida Jury Instructions §810.08 and §810.09].
 The inclusion of the word “willfully” means that it is not enough for the State to prove that you were on a piece of property or in a structure without authorization.
 In addition to this, they must prove that you had some sort of intent, knowledge, and purpose when you entered or refused to leave the property.
 However, be warned that knowledge does not necessarily mean direct knowledge.
 The law typically holds a standard of “known or should have known” to prove knowledge.
 “Should have known” is similar to having the common sense to figure out that an action is illegal.
-For instance, if a “No Trespassing” sign is posted, but you failed to read the sign before entering the property, this does not exempt you a trespass charge.
+For instance, if a “No Trespassing” sign is posted, but you failed to read the sign before entering the property, this does not exempt you from a trespass charge.
 If the sign is visible and the font is legible, even if you do not read the sign, you should have known that the sign was important to read before proceeding onto the property.
 However, if the sign is obstructed by branches or other vegetation, or knocked down, you have a valid defense for trespassing because the State will have difficulty proving the “willful” element.

 The Circumstances Matter